-- Interest-only.
+- Interest-only repayments (temporarily).
 The ability to make interest-only repayments during the construction process helps you stay in control of your finances during this stressful period.

-- Higher interest rates and fees.
-Low doc construction loans tend to attract higher interest rates and fees than other types of home loan, to compensate for the higher risks.
+- Higher interest rates.
+Low doc construction loans tend to attract higher interest rates than other types of home loan, to compensate for the higher risks.

 How to apply for a low doc construction loan

-While lending criteria vary between lenders, you will typically need to supply the following in order to apply for a low doc construction loan:
+While lending criteria vary between lenders, you will need to supply the following to apply for a low doc construction loan: